iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

 ### Quick Installation

-1. Run the corresponding command according to your Linux distribution to install IOMesh.
+1. Run the corresponding command to install IOMesh.
 Replace `10.234.1.0/24` with the actual network segment.
 After executing the following command, wait for a few minutes.

 > **Note:**
 >